usds/website-redesign/_reports_to_congress/2017/fall/12_procurement.md

 <figure>
 	<img src="/img/report-to-congress/2017/fall/techfar.png">
-	<figcaption>[The TechFAR Hub website]https://techfarhub.cio.gov/) is a resource for Federal Government buyers of digital services to understand how industry best practices can be achieved through federal acquisition regulations.</figcaption>
+	<figcaption><a href="https://techfarhub.cio.gov/">The TechFAR Hub website</a> is a resource for Federal Government buyers of digital services to understand how industry best practices can be achieved through federal acquisition regulations.</figcaption>
 </figure>

 ### Update